Life360 (LIF)

 Russell Burke, Chief Financial Officer

-Russell Burke is the Chief Financial Officer of Life360, a position he has held since May 2020.
-He is responsible for financial strategy, infrastructure, reporting, and investor relations.
-Burke possesses extensive experience in both U.S. and Australian markets, having led finance teams at companies such as Sony Music, Weight Watchers (Australia and New Zealand, where he also served as CEO), Mandalay Media Inc., and Magic Leap.
-He has a background in scaling global consumer and digital media companies through high-growth phases and operational transformation.
-Russell holds a Bachelor of Commerce from the University of Newcastle and is a Chartered Accountant (Australia/New Zealand).
-He has experience working with both public and private companies.
+Russell Burke is the Chief Financial Officer of Life360, a role he assumed in May 2020.
+He is responsible for the company's financial strategy, infrastructure, reporting, and investor relations.
+Burke has extensive experience across both U.S. and Australian markets, having led finance teams at Sony Music, Mandalay Media, and Magic Leap.
+He also served as Chief Executive Officer of Weight Watchers Australia and New Zealand.
+His background includes scaling global consumer and digital media companies through high-growth phases and operational transformation, and he has experience with both public and private companies.

 Chris Hulls, Executive Chairman

-Chris Hulls is the co-founder of Life360 and currently serves as the Executive Chairman of its Board of Directors.
-He was the CEO for nearly two decades, leading Life360 from its inception to a leader in family connection and safety.
-Hulls developed the idea for Life360 during his undergraduate years, inspired by the challenges families faced reconnecting after Hurricane Katrina.
-He left Harvard Business School to launch Life360, which won an Android Developer Challenge award of $275,000 that helped fund early development.
-Prior to Life360, he served in the United States Air Force in Qatar and Afghanistan, and completed an internship with Goldman Sachs.
-He has also been an angel investor or advisor to several technology companies, including Tile, Credible, Ring, Automatic, Honk, and Zendrive.
+Chris Hulls is the Co-founder of Life360 and serves as the Executive Chairman of its Board of Directors.
+He previously served as CEO for nearly two decades, leading Life360 from its inception.
+Hulls was inspired to launch Life360 after Hurricane Katrina, deferring his spot at Harvard Business School to do so.
+He is also an angel investor in or an advisor to several technology companies, including Tile, Credible, Ring, Automatic, Honk, and Zendrive.
+Hulls is a U.S. Air Force veteran who served in Afghanistan.

 James Selby, Chief Revenue Officer